emjaycodes/sisyphus/README.md

 # sisyphus

-A Flutter application that displays real-time cryptocurrency data, including candlestick charts and order book data, using the Binance WebSocket API.
+This was a test for a job application,  it's application that displays real-time cryptocurrency data, including candlestick charts and order book data, using the Binance WebSocket API.
 This project leverages various Flutter packages to create an interactive and visually appealing UI.

 ## Overview